Employee Rights in California

 Do I need to give 2 weeks notice before quitting?

-There is no legal requirement to give any notice at all (unless it specifically says so in your employment agreement).
+There is no legal requirement that employees give any notice to their employer before quitting (unless it specifically says so in your employment agreement).
 You can generally quit on the spot, just as your employer can generally terminate you on the spot.
 The “2 week notice” standard before leaving a job is simply a convention or social norm that is expected in many workplaces, but is not legally required.

 12. Intellectual property